silshack/inls161fall2016/_posts/2016-11-30-recording-and-editing-audio.md

 You just put the link to your YouTube video in there and then click the thing underneath the link box and then click to download 360p - MP4.

-Once you have that, make a "video" directory in your container on CodeAnywhere and upload your video into it (remember that the filename cannot contain spaces).
+Once you have that, make a "video" directory in your workspace on Cloud9 and upload your video into it (remember that the filename cannot contain spaces).
 Then you need to structure your slide exactly like this, but change the following accordingly:

 1. VIDEONAME is the filename of your video file.
 2. STARTTIME is the time in seconds that you want the video to start.